James Reed Building

-The James Reed Building or the Reed Smith Building is a historic building in Pittsburgh.
-It was constructed in 1902.
-It is in the Beaux-Arts architecture style.
+The James Reed Building or the Reed Smith Building is a historic building in Pittsburgh, Pennsylvania.
+Built in 1902, it was designed in the Beaux-Arts architecture style.

-For many years, the primary tenant had been Reed Smith law firm.
-The buildings namesake is one of Reed Smiths founders, James Hay Reed.
+Architectural design and history

+This building was named after James H. Reed, an American judge and founder of the Reed Smith law firm, which was the building's primary tenant for many years.